topikachu/ev3dev/EV3-A|D-Converter.md

 The EV3 uses a Texas Instruments ADS7957 chip.
-It is connected to the CPU via [SPI](EV3 SPI).
+It is connected to the CPU via an [SPI](EV3 SPI).

 ##Essentials
 * 16 channels